Can a Recruiter Get You a Job?

 - Stay In Contact

 Recruiters are out there trying to fill open positions for companies, positions that you want to be filled by you!
-After finding a recruiter who specializes in your field make sure that you have clear communication.
+After finding a recruiter who specializes in your field make sure that you maintain clear communication with them.
 Inform them of any interviews that you have, job prospects, or companies that you have been trying to get in touch with.
 After the recruiter has an interview with you and reviews your resume, they should have a better idea of where you stand in the job market and what types of jobs would be a good fit for you.

 - Get Feedback